Chip-firing and critical groups of signed graphs: Preliminaries

-In \cite{GuzKlivans} Guzm\'an and Klivans develop a theory of chip-firing involving arbitrary invertible matrices.
-Here one fixes an $n \times n$ invertible matrix $L$, as well as an $n \times n$ $M$-matrix $M$.
-To recall the concept of an $M$-matrix, we have the following characterization from \cite{gabrielov, Plemmons}.
+In \cite{GuzKlivans}, Guzm\'an and Klivans develop a theory of chip-firing where the chip-firing rule is governed by an arbitrary invertible matrix.
+Here one fixes a pair $(L,M)$ of $n \times n$ matrices, where $L$ is invertible and $M$ is an \emph{$M$-matrix}.
+To recall this latter concept, we have the following characterization from \cite{gabrielov, Plemmons}.

 \begin{defn} Suppose $M$ is an $n \times n$ matrix such that $(M)_{ii} > 0$ for all $i$ and $(M)_{ij} \leq 0$ for all $i \neq j$.
 Then $M$ is called an (invertible) \emph{$M$-matrix} if any of the following equivalent conditions hold: \begin{enumerate} \item $M$ is avalanche finite; \item The real part of the eigenvalues of $M$ are positive; \item The entries of $M^{-1}$ are non-negative; \item There exists a vector $\vec{x} \in {\mathbb R}^{n}$ with ${\vec x} \geq \vec{0}$ such that $M \vec{x}$ has all positive entries. \end{enumerate} \end{defn}